sean-levvel/aws-sa-associate-saac02/README.md

 ## Load Balancing Fundamentals
 - Exam Power Up
     - clients connect to the load balancer listener
-    - LB connects on your beahlf of 1+ targets
+    - LB connects on your behalf of 1+ targets
     - 2 connections, listener and backend
     - client abstracted from individual servers
     - used for high-availability, fault-tolerance and scaling

 # Application Load Balancing (ALB)
 - CLB - Classic/Legacy
 - Application LB
 - Network Load balancer
 - ALB